Have you ever wondered what it takes to be a Noogler?

 Did you say yes, or did you say, “Huh?
 What’s a Noogler?”

 With that said, here are a few facts that probably won’t surprise you.
-As one of the leading technology companies in the world, Google was ranked number one for the sixth time on Fortune 100’s list of best companies to work for in 2015.
-More than two million people apply for jobs at the company each year , making it more difficult get hired at Google than it is to get admitted to Harvard .
+As one of the leading technology companies in the world, Google was ranked number one for the sixth time on Fortune 100’s list of best companies.
+More than two million people apply for jobs at the company each year, making it more difficult to get hired at Google than it is to get admitted to Harvard.

 1. You Don’t Need to Be One Type of Person